wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 **Exercise 3: (15 min)**

-Add JavaScript that displays all *li* elements to "yellow".
+Add JavaScript that renders *li* elements in "yellow".
 Put your code in a function and call it.

 ** Accessing and changing element attributes**